 Triggers are associated with a memory or situation that relates in some way to prior substance abuse behaviors.
 As someone struggles with addiction, the people they interact with, the places they spend their time and in some situations their place of work can become strongly associated with their addictive behavior.

-Common triggers in addiction include:
+Common substance abuse triggers include:

 During recovery, it helps to reduce exposure to these triggers as much as possible.
 This may require changing relationships, moving to a different side of town or making a career change.
 Triggers prompt cravings, which are strong desires for a certain substance.